pblaney/mgp1000/README.md

 ```

 ## Stage Input BAM or FASTQ Files
-For the Preprocessing step of the pipeline, all input files are handled out of `input` directory that was created.
-Given the size of the input data, the samples will have to be processed in batches.
+By default, all input files are handled out of the `input` and `input/preprocessedBams` directories for the Preprocessing and Germline/Somatic Variant Analysis steps, respectively.
+However, each step in the pipeline includes an option (`--input_dir`) for the user to define the input directory.
+Additionally, the pipeline will follow symbolic links for input files so there is no need to move files for staging.
+Given the possible size of the input data, the samples may have to be processed in batches.
 Additionally, the pipeline is designed to process batches of identical format, i.e. all BAMs or all FASTQs.
-A key assumption is that any input FASTQs use an 'R1/R2' naming convention to designate paired-end read files.
+**NOTE: A key assumption is that any input FASTQs use an 'R1/R2' naming convention to designate paired-end read files.
 Check the `testSample` directory to see examples of FASTQ naming conventions that are accepted.
-It is recommended that these be used as a sanity check of the pipeline if deploying for the first time.
+It is recommended that these be used as a sanity check of the pipeline if deploying for the first time.**
 ```
-# Example of staging input data files
+# Example of staging input data files with symbolic link
-cp /normal/samples/directory/*.fastq.gz input/
+ln -s /absolute/path/to/unprocessed/samples/directory/*.fastq.gz input/
 ```

 ## Run the Preprocessing Step of the Pipeline
 The Preprocessing step of the pipeline will be started with one command that will handle linking each individual process in the pipeline to the next.
 A key advantage of using Nextflow within an HPC environment is that will also perform all the job scheduling/submitting given the correct configuration with the user's [executor](https://www.nextflow.io/docs/latest/executor.html).
+**NOTE: The pipeline is currently configured to run with SLURM as the executor.
+If the user's HPC uses an alternative scheduler please reach out for assistance with adjustments to the configuration to accommodate this, contact information at end of README.**
 ```
 $ nextflow run preprocessing.nf --help
 ...